buildingnet/buildingnet_dataset/README.md

 and analysis of point cloud data acquired from real-world buildings.

 ## News
+* [06/2023] We have released the test split ground truth annotations for the BuildingNet v1 dataset (they are available [here](https://forms.gle/jFQpoRzRkrTCaTzX8)).
+Our challenge website on [EvalAI](https://eval.ai/web/challenges/challenge-page/1938/overview) will remain active, where the BuildingNet v1 evaluation phases and leaderboards will be hosted.
 * [05/2023] We updated the implementation of the MinkowskiNet experiments, based on the latest version (v0.5.4) of the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine/tree/v0.5.4).
 * [02/2023] The BuildingNet v1 dataset is now available, with more complete and improved labelings, which can be downloaded